theodoreyong9/AIWA/README.md

   whitepaper §27.9, Appendix H.31.
 31 new JS tests, 22 new Rust tests.
   365 JS tests, 185 Rust tests (179 lib + 6 integration), zero warnings
   either language.
+- **Built the Rust mirror of `pool-reducer.js`**, closing the honest gap named at the end of the previous two entries ("this had no Rust mirror at all").
+Building it surfaced two real, previously- undiscovered gaps in `conservation_bridge.rs` itself, unrelated to pooling as such but only found because `pool_reducer.rs` needed `'pot-release'` to exist: **the over-issuance cross-check (`gRejectedEventIds`) fixed on the JS side much earlier this session had never been mirrored to Rust at all**, and **neither had `'pot-release'` itself**. `apply_conservation_event`'s real Rust signature took only `(state, event)` — no injected-verifier parameter, no cross-check against G's own rejected-event-id set.
+  Closed directly in `conservation_bridge.rs`, mirroring the JS fixes
+  exactly: two new optional parameters, both `None`-by-default, both confirmed fully backward compatible with a dedicated test.
+7 new tests.
+  **`pool_reducer.rs` built from scratch** — 25 tests, one for one with the JS suite, every SECURITY-labeled case covered, all using real Conservation fixtures (real `issue_claim`/`transfer` calls, not hand-built claim objects). `verify_pool_payout` was written directly in its final form — a declarative `Condition` evaluated by `causal_condition_evaluator.rs` — rather than a hand-written version later rewritten, per §27.9's own recommendation.
+  **Cross-language parity measured directly, not assumed**: the identical `(poolId, cycleIndex, contributions)` input run through both languages' `computeWeightedDraw`/`compute_weighted_draw` side by side — `winnerDomain`, `totalAmount`, and the full 64-character SHA-256 `drawHash` matched exactly, on the first attempt.
+Pinned as a permanent regression test, not left as a one-off terminal comparison.
+  New whitepaper §27.8/§27.9 updates (the previously-honest gaps closed rather than left standing), Appendix H.32.
+32 new Rust tests (7 + 25).
+  218 Rust tests total (212 lib + 6 integration), 365 JS tests
+  unchanged, zero warnings either language.